RamiKrispin/UKgrid/README.md

 Overview
 --------
 The UKgrid dataset is an example of a multiple seasonality time series.
 This time series captures the demand for electricity and its components in the UK since 2011 using half-hour intervals.
 In addition, the package provides a function to extract, subset and aggregate the series into `ts`, `xts`, `zoo`, `data.frame`, `data.table`, or `tbl`.

+The data was sourced from the National Grid UK [website](https://www.nationalgrid.com/uk)